Ilias-Tsigkogiannis/iot-simulators/raspberry-pi.md

 e.g. `qemu-system-arm -kernel kernel-qemu-4.4.13-jessie -cpu arm1176 -m 256 -M versatilepb -serial stdio -append “root=/dev/sda2 panic=1 rootfstype=ext4 rw” -drive “file=2016-09-23-raspbian-jessie.img,index=0,media=disk,format=raw” -redir tcp:2222::22`

 Notes:
-1.If you see an error about missing dll files, then you can download them from https://qemu.weilnetz.de/w32/dll/.
+1. If you see an error about missing dll files, then you can download them from https://qemu.weilnetz.de/w32/dll/.
-2.You will see a warning saying that the -redir option has been replaced by the -netdev option.
-I am still using -redir, since I could not understand how to use -netdev.
+2. You will see a warning saying that the -redir option has been replaced by the `-netdev` option.
+I am still using `-redir`, since I could not understand how to use -netdev.
 If you know how, please leave a comment below and I will replace the command.

 After the emulator finishes booting, you will see a terminal window saying that you have started in emergency mode, instead of the default mode, due to an error.
 In order to fix this, you will need to create the file /etc/udev/rules.d/90-qemu.rules using your favorite editor, e.g.